otavio-f/assorted-script-utils/README.md

 # assorted-utils
-Advanced decorators for parallelization and testing
+Some decorators for python programs